-If you had to sum up Memphis Style Barbecue in a single dish it would be dry rub ribs.
+If you had to sum up Memphis-style barbecue in a single dish, it would be dry rub ribs.
 These delicious baby back ribs are slow smoked over a low hickory fire and coated in a paprika-based spice rub to be served without sauce or with sauce on the side.
-Of course no barbecue tradition is this simple and there are no rules, so what you get in Memphis, the Pork Barbecue capital of the world as they say, is a collection of great barbecue, mostly pork, frequently without sauce, and with enough variation to keep you coming back time and time again only to find something new every time you do.
+Of course no barbecue tradition is this simple and there are no rules, so what you get in Memphis, the Pork Barbecue Capital of the World, as they say, is a collection of great barbecue, mostly pork, frequently without sauce, and with enough variation to keep you coming back time and time again only to find something new every time you do.

 A Barbecue Capital

 As the host of the Memphis in May World Championship Barbecue Competition and home to one of the largest concentrations of barbecue restaurants in the world, Memphis is one of the capitals of barbecue.
-Here you will find almost every tradition in barbecue, but pork is king and you will find it at its best here because the old Memphis pitmasters know that first and foremost it is about the meat.
+Here you will find almost every tradition in barbecue, but pork is king, and you will find it at its best here because the old Memphis pitmasters know that, first and foremost, it is about the meat.
 As Charlie Robertson of Three Little Pigs Bar-B-Q says, "We don’t baste [the pork shoulders].
 We don’t touch them.
 Now, this is the big secret.
 You’re fixing to hear the big secret, and this is real.
-You put them in there, and you leave them alone".
+You put them in there, and you leave them alone."
 This philosophy is the cornerstone of those dry rub ribs.
 While Memphis has its own style of barbecue sauce, a slightly sweet vinegar and tomato sauce, it is and always has been about the flavor you get when you combine meat and smoke.

 Here's the Rub

 Memphis style flavor starts with the dry rub.
 While there are a number of variations, at the heart of most all Memphis style rubs is paprika.
 This gives these ribs that rich, red color without ever having to drip a drop of sauce on them.
-Add in some salt, some little heat, and a good deal of savory and you have Memphis flavor.
+Add in some salt, a little heat, and a good deal of savory, and you have Memphis flavor.
 Many rubs used in BBQ joints across Memphis contain well over a dozen ingredients and there are sauces down here with as many as 48 ingredients.
 While Memphis barbecue doesn't rely on too much sweet or too much heat, it is a complex flavor, sprinkled on thick.

 What About Sauce?